fbpx

 ‘Letting in the sunlight on a bright day might seem the natural thing to do but this can create a greenhouse effect with up to 30% of unwanted heat gain from windows,’ says Evan Stevens, Head of Environmental Care at Dyson.
 ‘Keep the windows, curtains or shutters closed during the day to minimise the amount of sunlight entering the home.’

 Pop a bowl of ice and cold water in front of the fan as opposed to turning it up.
-This is said to create small droplets of cold water to circulate, cooling your skin.
+This creates small droplets of cold water to circulate, cooling your skin.
+Do not do this next to your computer or other electrical equipment.

 4. Clean the fan